Video in the classroom has been on the rise for years.

 You might even be surprised to learn that educational videos are viewed twice as often as animal and pet categories.

-But, last school year’s sudden shift to remote learning pivoted the role of video from “neat” to “needed” overnight.
+But, in recent years, with the sudden shift to remote learning, it pivoted the role of video from “neat” to “needed” overnight.

 From discussions over conference calls to individual student feedback, videos can serve to combine relevant content with emotions, body language, and intent; the aspects of communication we miss out on so often when we’re apart.

 Although educators are trained and practiced in facing students each and every day, many of us are not as practiced in front of a camera.

 COVID-19 happened, forcing schools to flip to "emergency" remote learning on the flip of a coin.
 Video has become a mission-critical medium for education.

 You know the rest.
 That’s why you’re here.

 If you had an experience like most educators, your teachers’ college program didn’t have a video production 101 course.

 So, you can consider this your unofficial professional development program on video.

 Here, we’ll cover the basics: Getting your device ready, choosing the video style, and setting the scene.